AMfeta99/LLM-vs.-Human-Minds/README.md

 ## LLM vs. Human Minds
 "Can u guess?"
 This is the game that challenges Human to face LLM models in a variety of games, from guessing to association games... challenge yourself!
 Will you be able to win?

 Who said AI is complex, difficult and scary?
-In fact AI can also be interesting and fun...  so it relaxes and exercises your brain and has fun challenging the state of the model ;)
+In fact AI can also be interesting and fun...  so just relax and exercise your brain and has fun challenging the state of the model ;)